 3. The Principle of Progression

-This principle states that there is an optimal level of overload to be applied by each practitioner.
-If the overload is too intensive or applied too quickly, there is an increased risk of injury and decreased possibility for improvement.
-The thumb rule of progression implies that in the beginning, the extra load should be careful and gradual.
+This principle states that each practitioner should apply an optimal level of overload.
+If the overload is too intense or applied too quickly, there is an increased risk of injury and a decreased possibility for improvement.
+The thumb rule of progression is that, at the beginning, the extra load should be added carefully and gradually.
 If this is not the case, there is a high risk of overload and injury.

 4. The Principle of Adaptation